IAmBaut/ImgboardTools/README.md

 ## Examples

+It is a good idea to run a basic test of the dependencies before starting to use the program.
+This feature is currently CLI only.
+Make sure your command prompt working directory is the directory of ImgboardTools.py.

+    python ImgboardTools.py -t

+If this command names any errors, try fixing these first.
+If not you are good to go.

-So for example to mix two images you would call:
+Now to mix two images for example you would call:

     python ImgboardTools.py -m front.png back.png